fadhlansyaf/fadhlansyaf/README.md

 ### Hi there 👋

 Hi!
 My name is Fadhlan, I'm a passionate mobile developer with a focus on Flutter, dedicated to mobile app development.
-Eager to expand my skills, currently exploring Swift.
+Always eager to expand my skills.
 I've been part of several projects, working with a variety of libraries to create innovative solutions.

 Here are a couple of projects that I've been a part of that is available on Google Play Store: